Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.french.txt

 - Pour la quête "des Traîtres dans le camp", Mizhena n'a plus besoin d'être intimidée avec des menaces de brutalité physique, comme c'est le cas actuellement, pour fournir les informations nécessaires.

+-Dragonspear Castle: the PC can tell Daeros in all cases that he met the dragon.

+-More reply options to Caelar at Coast Way Crossing and later.

+-No reply options, but Jaheira and Dynaheir will say one more line at the end of SoD why they are joining the PC for fleeing the city.
+I always missed an actual explanation why they do that, now they state a motivation that explains their presence to me.
+The new lines are only available for the "hero" ending.

 - Aucune option de réponse, mais Jaheira et Dynahéir diront une ligne de plus à la fin de SoD, à propos des raisons pour lesquelles elles rejoignent le PC dans sa fuite.
 Il m'a toujours semblé qu'il manquait une explication, maintenant elles énoncent une motivation qui explique leur présence à mes yeux.
+The new lines are only available for the "hero" ending.

 5 Utiliser le portrait SoD d'Imoen pour BGII dans EET & BGT.